Changing PID Coefficients

 // get reference to DC motor.

-// since we are using the Expansion Hub,
+// since we are using the Control Hub or Expansion Hub,

 // cast this motor to a DcMotorEx object.